Logotyp Jordbruksverket

 You should have a sufficient quantity of seed to enable the Swedish Board of Agriculture to cultivate it if necessary to see whether it differs from other varieties of the species known in the EU.

 Seed from the conservation variety shall comply with the material of the variety held by NordGen.
-If NordGen does not have your variety, you should send seed to them.
+If NordGen does not have your variety, you should send seed of the variety to them.

 You can read more in the brochure Amateur and Conservation Varieties about the rules for production and marketing of different conservation varieties.